TanByv/Tetris2048/README.md

 # Tetris2048
 Tetris 2048 is a combination of the classic Tetris and the 2048 puzzle games.
-In the game, players try to achieve high scores by both arranging and sequentially completing Tetris-style blocks and combining numbers merging in the 2048 game.
+In the game, players try to achieve high scores by both arranging and sequentially completing Tetris-style blocks and combining number merging from the 2048 game.

 # Usage Instructions
 How to Play Tetris 2048: